-Important changes in the 12th edition of Advanced Accounting include the following:
+Important changes in the 13th edition of Advanced Accounting include the following:

-- The text has been rewritten to align with both the Financial Accounting Standards Board Accounting Standards Codification and the Governmental Accounting Standards Board Codification.
-References to original pronouncements have been deleted, except where important in an historical context. - The text now provides references to a listing of official pronouncements at the end of all chapters.
-Text length is reduced and rendered much more readable for the students. - All chapters have been updated to include coverage of the latest international reporting standards and issues, where appropriate.
-As U.S. and international reporting standards move toward greater harmonization, the international coverage continues to expand in the 12th edition. - All chapters have been updated to reflect the most recent changes to the Financial Accounting Standards Board Codification and Governmental Accounting Standards Board Codification. - Chapter 16 has been modified to clarify GAAP/non-GAAP issue with partnership accounting in instances where addition of a new partner may constitute a business combination. - The governmental and not-for-profit chapters have been updated to include all standards through GASB No. 70.
+- The text has been rewritten to align with both the Financial Accounting Standards Board Accounting Standards Codification and the Governmental Accounting Standards ards Board Codification.
+References to original pronouncements have been deleted, except where important in an historical context. - The text now provides references to official pronouncements parenthetically within the text.
+Text length is reduced and rendered much more readable for the students.
+References to the Codification appear parenthetically (e.g., ASC 740-10-15). - End of chapter materials have been modified to include Professional Research assignments.
+These assignments require students to access the authoritative literature.
+Solutions offered to these assignments are up to date as of May 2016.
+Instructors will want to verify that those have not changed. - All chapters have been updated to include coverage of the latest international reporting standards and issues, where appropriate.
+As U.S. and international reporting standards move toward greater harmonization, the international coverage continues to expand in the 13th edition. - All chapters have been updated to reflect the most recent changes to the Financial Accounting Standards Board Codification and Governmental Accounting Standards Board Codification. - Chapter 16 has been modified to clarify GAAP/non-GAAP issue with partnership accounting in instances where the addition of a new partner may constitute a business combination. - The governmental and not-for-profit chapters have been updated to include all standards through GASB No. 81.
 These chapters have also been enhanced with illustrations of the financial statements from Golden, Colorado.
-Coverage now includes the new financial statement elements (deferred inflows and outflows), as well as the new pension standards.
-Chapter 20 includes an exhibit with t-accounts to help students follow the governmental fund transactions and their financial statement impact. - Chapter 23 coverage of fiduciary accounting for estates and trusts has been revised and updated to reflect current taxation of these entities as of December 31, 2013.
+Coverage now includes the new financial statement elements (deferred inflows and outflows), as well as several new pension standards.
+Chapter 20 includes an exhibit with t-accounts to help students follow the governmental fund transactions and their financial statement impact. - Chapter 23 coverage of fiduciary accounting for estates and trusts has been revised and updated to reflect current taxation of these entities as of December 31, 2015.
 Assignment materials have been modified to enhance student learning.

-This 12th edition of Advanced Accounting is designed for undergraduate and graduate students majoring in accounting.
+This 13th edition of Advanced Accounting is designed for undergraduate and graduate students majoring in accounting.
 This edition includes 23 chapters designed for financial accounting courses beyond the intermediate level.
 Although this text is primarily intended for accounting students, it is also useful for accounting practitioners interested in preparation or analysis of consolidated financial statements, accounting for derivative securities, and governmental and not-for-profit accounting and reporting.
-This 12th edition has been thoroughly updated to reflect recent business developments, as well as changes in accounting standards and regulatory requirements.
+This 13th edition has been thoroughly updated to reflect recent business developments, as well as changes in accounting standards and regulatory requirements.